andreashlarsen/BayesFit/README.md

 python bayesfit.py
 ```
 the program will prompt you for options (pressing enter gives you the default option).
-Alternatively, the input can be given via an inputfile (a plain text file):
+Alternatively, the input can be given via an input file (a plain text file with each line being an input):
 ```
 python bayesfit.py < inputfile.txt
 ```